dev-chenxing/mwse-modding-tutorial/docs/2_crafting_framework_recipes.md

 ## Function Arguments

-Now let's look back at the `initalizedCallback` function that we copied and pasted from the MWSE doc.
+Now let's look back at the `initalizedCallback` function that we copied from the MWSE doc.
 You'll notice there is this `e` inside the parentheses.
 This is a function argument, specifically event data.

-Event data is defined by MWSE and you can look them up in the [doc events pages](https://mwse.github.io/MWSE/events/absorbedMagic/).
+Event data is defined by MWSE and you can look them up in the [MWSE doc events page](https://mwse.github.io/MWSE/events/absorbedMagic/).
 Here `@param` is a tag to specify the types of the parameters of a function.
-So parameter `e` here is of type `initializedEventData`.
+So here, parameter `e` is of type `initializedEventData`.

 And we want to specify the parameter for function `registerBushcraftingRecipe()` as well.
 But the `Ashfall:ActivateBushcrafting:Registered` event is not added by MWSE.
 It is added by Crafting Framework and Ashfall.